Mahad miracle: 4-yr-old boy rescued from Maha building rubble | Headlines

 The bodies of the boy's sisters Ayesha (7) and Rukaiya (2) were also recovered soon afterwards, an official said.
 The boy, Mohammed Nadim Bangi, looking bewildered after his 19-hour ordeal amid the rubble, was taken by NDRF personnel to a waiting ambulance.

+The boy's father Nadim Bangi works in Dubai and reached Mahad on Tuesday afternoon, police said.
 A video shared by NDRF showed the rescuers taking out the boy from the rubble on a stretcher amid claps by onlookers.
-NDRF Director General S N Pradhan termed the rescued boy as god's child.

-"Miracle child rescued alive - Gods Child. @NDRFHQ teams find 4 year old Boy.
-Ops will continue, canines used.
-Lets all pray for more miracles," Pradhan tweeted.

 ALSO READ